adamtow/notecuts/docs/English.md

 Choose a shortcut where it will be obvious to you that it has run.

-> Note: If you have an iPad with Split View support, have both the Shortcuts app and Notes visible.
+> Note: If you have an iPad with Split View support, have both the Shortcuts app and Apple Notes visible.

 Return to NoteCuts in the Shortcuts app and tap **Evaluate This NoteCut** from the Edit menu.
 After a few seconds, the shortcut will run.
-[Learn more about how NoteCuts does its magic here](#how-it-works).
+[Learn more about what NoteCuts is doing during evaluation here](#how-it-works).

 Discover more [details about the NoteCuts shortcut syntax](#syntax), including additional options you can add.

 <span id="sharing-notecuts"></span>
 ### Sharing NoteCuts
 Invite friends, family, or colleagues to run shortcuts on your device.
 Have them do the same for you, so you can run shortcuts on their devices.
-As both of you edit notes that are associated with Local and Remote NoteCuts, the changes will stay in sync via iCloud.
+As both of you edit notes that are associated with Local and Remote NoteCuts, the changes will stay in sync via iCloud, Evernote, or Dropbox.

+> If you have no interest in sharing shortcuts with others, you may still want to be able to trigger shortcuts on all the iOS devices that you do own.
+Simply share the NoteCuts notes to yourself using the same instructions below.

 #### Sharing in Apple Notes
 > Learn [more about sharing notes](https://support.apple.com/en-us/HT206987) in this Apple Support web page.